How to Travel for Free: Credit Cards, Travel Rewards and Cashback Portals

 Credit cards that offer travel rewards are by far the easiest way to vacation for free.
 Well-timed sign up bonuses can earn you a free round trip ticket or a few nights at a beach resort.
 Credit cards are also an essential part of my travels because they’re my preferred method of payment.

 The secret to maximizing reward earnings is to use credit cards to pay your monthly bills and everyday spending.
 You have to pay these bills anyway so why not earn rewards at the same time?
 Just make sure you pay the cards off every month.
+It may also be worth checking if you have been mis-sold PPI through a PPI Claims Company on your credit card before going on holiday.
+You might be able to get back the money you thought you had lost, which means more money to spend on your trip!
 If you can’t pay off your credit card every month then you shouldn’t sign up for one, at least until you’re able to control your spending.

 We use our credit cards to pay all of our monthly bills except our mortgage.
 The monthly expenses that we charge add up to about $1,400, making it easy to sign up for credit cards that require a $3,000 spend to earn their sign up bonus.